 Rubrik, the Palo Alto-based cloud data management company, has only been around since 2014, but already it’s become a leader in the global data recovery market.
 The company offers a range of data management applications, designed to help enterprises better manage, protect and unlock the power of their information.

 Rubrik’s flagship product is a cloud data management platform that allows firms to manage and protect all their data in a variety of environments, including on-premises, on the edge and in the cloud itself.
-The idea is to provide a seamless service — something the firm calls a “fabric” — across both data centres and the cloud.
+The idea is to provide a seamless service for backups and restores – something the firm calls a “fabric” – across both data centres and the cloud.

 The range of services that Rubrik’s platform offers is impressive.
 Not only do companies get a host of data protection and backup tools, but also search, analytics, compliance and archival support.